Millie Ketcheschawno: Alcatraz Island occupation: activism and documentary

 In 1963, the U.S. government closed a federal prison on Alcatraz Island in San Francisco Bay.
 The San Francisco United Council of Native Americans then proposed that the island become an ecology center for Native Americans.
 This was, however, objected to by the U.S. government which sparked an Indian-nationalist movement.
 This movement culminated with the occupation of Alcatraz Island by Native American activists, among them was Ketcheschawno.
 The idea behind the Occupation of Alcatraz was to lay claim to Indigenous land rights and rebuild Indian America.
-According to Millie's son Gino Barichello, his late mother was one of the first people to occupy Alcatraz.
+According to Ketcheschawno's son, Gino Barichello, his late mother was among those in the community to visit the occupation whenever she could.

 This island would become a symbol of Native American activism.
 The slogan of this movement was the following: “Alcatraz is Not an Island”.
 It aimed to highlight how the movement’s aims went beyond the simple occupation of Alcatraz.
-In 2001, the documentary Alcatraz is Not an Island which was directed by James M. Fortier, and written by Troy Johnson, Jon Plutte, Mike Yearling and Millie Ketcheshawno, was released.
+In 2001, the documentary Alcatraz is Not an Island which was directed by James M. Fortier, and written by Troy Johnson, Jon Plutte, Mike Yearling and Ketcheshawno, was released.
 The film won Best Documentary Feature at the American Indian Film Festival in San Francisco in 1999.
 This documentary chronicles the long struggle undertaken by Native Americans, and which altered U.S. government policies towards Indigenous communities.
 It further provides a perspective as to how this event transformed the way Native Americans perceive themselves and their heritage.

 Leadership involvement in pan-ethnic indigenous activism

-Millie Ketcheschawno would remain a central figure in the organization of pan-Indian activism for the next decades.
-This was achieved through her leadership position in the Bay Area Native American Council and as the first woman president of the Intertribal Friendship House, a space essential in socialization and networking for Indian activists.
-In the last years of her life, her influence as an activist culminated in her sponsorship of the Indigenous Peoples' Day at Berkeley.
+Ketcheschawno was a central figure in the organization of pan-Indian activism in the next decades.
+She held a leadership position in the Bay Area Native American Council and was the first woman president of the Intertribal Friendship House, a space for socialization and networking for Indian activists.
+Late in her life she sponsored the Indigenous Peoples' Day at Berkeley.